 The array is stored in the global $wpdb->queries.

 This could impact on your site performance.
 Thus, ensure to turn this off when you aren’t debugging.

 Hence, you are done.
 Now, stop editing.

-You might also like my another article for Setting Up WordPress Error Logs using WP-Config.
+You might also like my other article for Setting Up WordPress Error Logs using WP-Config.

 In case, if you faced some issues during DEBUGGING, feel free to ask your question in the comment section below.